Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Related works

-\textbf{Temporal and Spatial Grounding in Video.} The problem of locating when and where relevant evidence appears in a video has attracted growing attention, leading to substantial progress in both temporal and spatial grounding~\citep{timer1,wang2025videoitg,tvgr1,guo2024trace,ouyang2025spacer,li2025unitime,videochat-r1}.
-On the temporal side, Time-R1~\citep{timer1} introduces verifiable rewards for temporal grounding with strong generalization under limited supervision, while TVG-R1~\citep{tvgr1} improves robustness with curated cold-start and RL datasets.
-On the spatial side, SpaceR~\citep{ouyang2025spacer} leverages RL and a large corpus for object-centric grounding and geometric reasoning.
-Moreover, LLaVA-ST~\citep{li2025llava-st} bridges the two sides by employing positional embedding alignment and two-stream feature compression, achieving spatio-temporal localization.
-However, aligning both timestamps and object regions within reasoning text, and further leveraging such grounded evidence to enhance video question answering, remain challenging.
-Our approach tackles both by explicitly linking boxes with temporal positions and integrating spatio-temporal evidence into reasoning, thereby strengthening perception and ensuring verifiability.
+\textbf{Temporal and Spatial Grounding in Video.} The problem of locating when and where relevant evidence appears in a video has attracted increasing attention, leading to progress in both temporal and spatial grounding~\citep{timer1,wang2025videoitg,tvgr1,guo2024trace,ouyang2025spacer,li2025unitime,videochat-r1}.
+Temporal grounding methods such as Time-R1~\citep{timer1} and TVG-R1~\citep{tvgr1} leverage verifiable rewards and curated RL data to improve temporal localization, while spatial grounding approaches like SpaceR~\citep{ouyang2025spacer} focus on object-centric localization and geometric reasoning.
+Several works further explore spatio-temporal localization through architectural or training designs, including STCAT~\citep{jin2022stcat}, LRR~\citep{bhattacharyya2023lrr}, EgoMask~\citep{liang2025egomask}, and LLaVA-ST~\citep{li2025llava-st}.
+However, existing methods do not align spatio-temporal localization with chain-of-thought reasoning.
+Our approach addresses this gap by explicitly linking object regions with temporal positions and incorporating spatio-temporal evidence into reasoning, enabling more verifiable video understanding.